-Portobello Road will remain a jewel in London's shopping crown, a place of world class antiques hunting alongside shops meeting the day-to-day needs of local people, above all a place which has not been overrun by identikit multiples.
+Portobello Road will remain a jewel in London's shopping crown, a place of world class antiques hunting alongside shops meeting the day-to-day needs of local people, of cutting edge fashion, and above all a place which has not been overrun by identikit multiples.
 The centre will maintain the rich variety of shops with a predominance now so rare in London, of independent retailers offering 'something different'.
 The existing antiques arcades are a key ingredient of this variety.